-Please look through the questions below for more information about the Local Offer from Swanwick Primary School:
+Please look through the questions below for more information about the SEND Offer from Swanwick Primary School:

-Writing Pupil Progress targets/Individual Education Plans (IEPs) and sharing and reviewing these with parents at least once each term and planning for the next term, in conjunction with the SENCo.·
+Writing Pupil Progress targets and sharing and reviewing these with parents at least once each term and planning for the next term, in conjunction with the SENCo.

-Ensuring that the school’s SEN Policy is followed in their classroom and for all the pupils they teach with any SEN.
+Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

-Co-ordinating all the support for children with special educational needs or disabilities (SEND)·
+Co-ordinating all the support for children with special educational needs and/or disabilities (SEND)

-Liaising with all the other people who may be coming in to school to help support your child’s learning, e.g. Speech and Language Therapy, Educational Psychology.·
+Liaising with all the other people who may be coming in to school to help support your child’s learning, e.g. Speech and Language Therapists, Educational Psychologists, health professionals etc.

 a) Class teacher input, via excellent targeted classroom teaching (Quality First Teaching).

-This means a pupil has been identified by the SENCo/Inclusion Manager/class teacher as needing some extra specialist support in school from a professional outside the school.
+This means a pupil has been identified by the SENCo/class teacher as needing some extra specialist support in school which may be from a professional outside the school.
 This may be from Local Authority central services, such as the Autism Outreach Team, Behaviour Support Team, Education Psychology Service (EPS) or sensory support teams (visual, hearing, physical) or health services such as the Occupational Therapy or Community Paediatrician.

 The specialist professional will work with your child to understand their needs and make recommendations as to the ways your child is given support.